Hexworks/the-cogitator/_posts/2018-04-25-going-beyond-android-kotlin-on-the-frontend.md

 Check out the previous part <a href="/2018/01/06/going-beyond-android-kotlin-on-the-backend.html">here</a>.
 </div>
 <div id="tldr">
 While most developers use Kotlin on Android it is also a viable option on other platforms.
 In this article we'll look at how it works in the browser.
+We'll walk through an example which is rather minimal but it comes with batteries included: testing, minification, and deployment.
 </div>

 While the *kotlin2js* plugin have been around for quite some time it was not considered production ready because